RSA_numbers_factored.pyFor type hinting:

 >>>

-square_sum_prod(n: Union[int, RSA_number]) → Union[IntList2, IntList4]
+square_sum_prodsquare_sum_prod(n: Union[int, RSA_number]) → Union[IntList2, IntList4]

 Args:

-: int or RSA_number.Returns:
+n: int or RSA_number.Returns:

 Example: